basetenlabs/truss-examples/trt-llm-engine-builder-templates/llama-3_1-8b-instruct/low_ttft/README.md

 ### Metrics

-A small benchmarking test was ran on this configuration, conducting 150 requests at 8 concurrent requests at a time, with full load (~4000 input tokens).
+A small benchmarking test was ran on this configuration, conducting 150 requests at 8 concurrent requests at a time, with full input load (~4000 input tokens).
 Important details are below:

 | Metric                             | Value      |
 |------------------------------------|------------|